255BITS/255bits.com/pages/articles/hypergan-people/index.md

 We can now render a theoretically infinite number of unique people!

+Note: This network is still converging.

+# What is a GAN?

+A GAN is technique involving two neural networks, a generator and a discriminator.
+They are trained together but can be used independently.
+We are focusing on the generator in these results.
+Read the papers below for more detail.

 # More detail

-Our GAN has learned a mapping
-of the manifold upon which infinite samples can be extracted(in theory).
+Our generator has learned a mapping of the manifold upon which infinite samples can be extracted(in theory).
 In practice, our manifold has a few holes in it so we want to be careful where we select from.